j12-solutions/nos3/docs/wiki/Scenario_Constellation_with_Lunar_Focus.md

 ## Background

-Several files will need to be changed to go from a base NOS3 scenario, with a single spacecraft, to a constellation scenario with a lunar focus.
+A number of files will need to be changed to go from a base NOS3 scenario, with a single spacecraft, to a constellation scenario with a lunar focus.

-These files fall into three categories:  top level configuration, 42 configuration, and simulation configuration.
+These files fall into five categories:  top level configuration, 42 configuration, simulation configuration, flight software configuration, and ground software configuration.

-Note all files mentioned are modified correctly as shown in the `802-constellation-scenario-with-lunar-focus` branch of NOS3.
-Below is description of files need modified or added for this scenario.
+Note all files mentioned are modified correctly in the `802-constellation-scenario-with-lunar-focus` branch of NOS3.
+Below is a description of files need modified or added for this scenario.

 ### Top Level Configuration
 The top level configuration file that needs to be modified is `cfg/nos3-mission.xml`.